GeekyAnts/native-base-docs/docs/GetStarted.md

 }
 ```
 <br />
-Check out the [NativeBase KitchenSink](https://github.com/GeekyAnts/NativeBase-KitchenSink/blob/CRNA/js/setup.js) with CRNA for an example of NativeBase components implementation.<br />
+Check out the [NativeBase KitchenSink](https://exp.host/@geekyants/nativebase-kitchenSink) with CRNA for an example of NativeBase components implementation.<br />
+Here's the [source code](https://github.com/GeekyAnts/NativeBase-KitchenSink) for NativeBase KitchenSink.